risk-first/website/menagerie/Process-Risk.md

 > "**Business Process** or **Business Method** is a collection of related, structured activities or tasks that in a specific sequence produces a service or product (serves a particular business goal) for a particular customer or customers." - [Business Process, _Wikipedia_](https://en.wikipedia.org/wiki/Business_process)

-Let's look at an example life-cycle of how that can happen in a step-wise way.
+Let's look at an example of how that can happen in a step-wise way.

 ![Step 1: Clients `C` need `A` to do their jobs](images/generated/risks/process/step1.png)